Host Your Own AI Agent with OpenClaw - Free 1-Click Setup!

 System Requirements

-• Minimum 2GB RAM for development
+• 2GB RAM minimum for development

-• 4GB or more RAM for production
+• 4GB RAM or more for production

-• At least 1GB free disk space
+• 1GB free disk space at least

-• Single CPU core minimum, dual-core recommended
+• Single CPU core minimum, dual-core or better recommended

-• Linux (recommended for servers)
+• Linux (best for servers)

 • Windows Server

-• macOS (mainly for development)
+• macOS (mostly for local development)

 Software Prerequisites

-• JDK version 8 or newer
+• JDK 8 or newer

-• JAVA_HOME environment variable set
+• JAVA_HOME environment variable set correctly

-• Java available in system PATH
+• Java on the system PATH

-• 8080 for HTTP connections
+• 8080 for HTTP

 • 8443 for HTTPS